-- 11365.010. (a) The purpose of this article is to provide an efficient procedure that an agency may use when taking a regulatory action that the agency believes will be noncontroversial. - (b) Nothing in this article requires an agency to proceed under this article when taking a regulatory action. - (c) Except as otherwise provided, any regulatory action that is subject to Article 5 (commencing with Section 11346) may instead be taken pursuant to this article. - Comment.
+11365.010. (a) The purpose of this article is to provide an efficient procedure an agency may use when taking a regulatory action that the agency believes is noncontroversial.

+- (b) Nothing in this article requires an agency to proceed under this article when taking a regulatory action. - (c) Except as otherwise provided by statute, any regulatory action that is subject to Article 5 (commencing with Section 11346) may instead be taken pursuant to this article.

+Comment.
 Section 11365.010 states the purpose and application of this article.
-Note that a regulatory action may not be taken under this article if the agency receives an adverse comment in response to the regulatory action.
-See Section 11365.030 (adverse comment). - Note that a regulatory action affecting a building standard may not be taken under this article.
-See Section 11356 (building standards). - See also Section 11342(h) ("regulatory action" means the adoption, amendment, or repeal of a regulation).
+A regulatory action may not be taken under this article if the agency receives an adverse comment in response to the proposed regulatory action.
+See Section 11365.030 (adverse comment).

+A regulatory action affecting a building standard may not be taken under this article.
+See Section 11356 (building standards).

+See also Section 11342(g)(2) ("regulatory action" means adoption, amendment, or repeal of regulation).